PrEP Provider Toolkit

 • Hepatitis B Ab/Ag Screening

 • HBV infection is not a contraindication to PrEP use.
 Both TDF and FTC are active against HBV.
-HBV-mono-infected patients taking TDF or FTC, whether as PrEP or to treat HBV infection, who then stop these medications must be closely monitored for severe acute exacerbations of hepatitis B.
+HBV-mono-infected clients taking TDF or FTC, whether as PrEP or to treat HBV infection, who then stop these medications must be closely monitored for severe acute exacerbations of hepatitis B.

 • Hepatitis C antibody

-• Patients with active HCV infection (HCV RNA+ with or without anti-HCV seropositivity) should be evaluated for possible treatment because TDF/FTC does not treat HCV infection.
+• Clients with active HCV infection (HCV RNA+ with or without anti-HCV seropositivity) should be evaluated for possible treatment because TDF/FTC does not treat HCV infection.
 When the clinician providing PrEP care is not able to provide HCV care, the patient should be linked to an experienced HCV care provider.

 • Lipid Panel